Old Abbey House

 Although it is not listed, Old Abbey House is one of Abingdon’s many heritage buildings and occupies an important site in the Town Centre Conservation Area and on the edge of the Abbey Gardens Scheduled Monument.
 Details of its history can be found on the Town Council website.

-It has lain empty and visibly deteriorating since 2014 and The Friends of Abingdon Civic Society has been actively engaged in trying to persuade the District Council (who own it) to preserve and find a new use for it since then.
-A summary of our efforts can be found in the attached timeline.
+It has lain empty and visibly deteriorating since 2014 and The Friends of Abingdon Civic Society were actively engaged from then on in trying to persuade the District Council (who own it) to preserve and find a new use for it.
+Three applications were made for it to be listed as an Asset of Community Value, but all were refused.